 Not far from Víti, overlooking Öskjuvatn, stands a monument to two German scientists who mysteriously vanished without trace whilst exploring the area in 1907.
 Though their disappearance remains a mystery, it’s possible that a landslide may have caused a sizable wave that engulfed their small boat.
 It is a poignant reminder of the dangers inherent to visiting an active volcano.

-The road might be challenging, but ticking Askja off the Best Things to do in Iceland list is definitely more than worth it.
+The road might be challenging, but ticking Askja off the things-to-do-in-Iceland list is definitely more than worth it.
 Askja is one of the most stunning locations in Iceland, and we think its incredible beauty, along with the thrill of driving there, will be an experience that will live long in your memory.

-Rent your own vehicle or book one of the many Askja tours that depart from Reykjahlíð or other places in the Lake Mývatn area; but, whatever you do, don’t miss out on this extraordinary place!
+Rent your own car in Reykjavik or book one of the many Askja tours that depart from Reykjahlíð or other places in the Lake Mývatn area; but, whatever you do, don’t miss out on this extraordinary place!